Rollercoaster (1977 film): Plot

 Back home, Calder gets another call from the bomber.
-He blames Calder for the marked money, and threatens another attack.
+He blames Calder for the marked money and threatens another attack.
 Assuming it will be directed at himself personally, Calder deduces that the next target will be Revolution at Magic Mountain.
-The FBI rejects Calder's hypothesis, but decide to investigate anyway because the ride is scheduled to debut on July 4, when park attendance will be at its highest for the season.
+The FBI rejects Calder's hypothesis but decides to investigate anyway because the ride is scheduled to debut on July 4, when park attendance will be at its highest for the season.
 Agents disguised as park maintenance men eventually find a bomb attached to the tracks and disarm it.

 The bomber returns to his car and gets a new bomb just as the Revolution is about to open.
 In order to get on board, he pays a park guest $100 for his "Gold Ticket", which entitles the holder to be one of the first passengers.
 He places the bomb under his seat in the rear of the train.
 Following the inaugural ride, Calder recognizes the bomber's voice during his ride exit interview with a reporter.
-He chases the bomber, and alerts the agents that he might have placed something in the coaster train.
+He chases the bomber and alerts the agents that he might have placed something in the coaster train.
 The train leaves the chain lift on its second ride through.

 The bomber is eventually cornered and threatens to blow up the ride, holding the detonator in his hand while the agents try to jam the signal.
 He demands a firearm.
 Calder takes one from an agent and begins to hand it to him.
-Agents succeed in jamming the detonator's signal, and alert Calder.
+Agents succeed in jamming the detonator's signal and alert Calder.
 Calder retains the gun but in doing so accidentally shoots the bomber, who then runs away.
 He hops a fence into the area below the Revolution and runs blindly, eventually circling back toward Calder.
-The bomber climbs onto the track, but sees Calder and freezes.
+The bomber climbs onto the track but sees Calder and freezes.
 He is hit and killed by the coaster train.
-The ride re-opens following the accident.
+The ride reopens following the accident.